Hileithia nacobora

-Hileithia nacobora is a moth in the family Crambidae.
+Hileithia nacobora is a species of moth in the family Crambidae.
 It was described by Harrison Gray Dyar Jr. in 1914.
 It is found in Panama.

+Description

 The wingspan is about 14 mm.
 The wings are white, tinged with creamy and with small costal dots.
 The lines are slender and blackish.
 There is a dusky shade between the inner and outer lines of the hindwings.